-The price, reliability and the quality of service are the most important aspects of electricity services to consumers.
-Customers must be assured of the quality and value for money of the service they receive.
-Therefore, the emphasis on quality is paramount and not misplaced.
+The price, reliability and the quality of service are the most important aspects of water and wastewater services to consumers.
+Customers must be assured of the quality and value for money of the service.
+Therefore, the emphasis on quality is paramount.
 Beyond the obvious benefits to consumers, quality of service has a broader impact on the economy.
 Improvement in quality will enhance productivity in all sectors of the economy, help attract new investment and provide better living and working conditions for users.
 As a result, an important feature of this price review process will be to clearly establish the level of performance and the quality of service standards.

 Economic regulation must consider quality together with price.
 If quality is not maintained, any fall in service quality is economically the equivalent of a higher price.
 Under all forms of regulation of monopolies (and more so under incentive regulation), there is the risk that firms may increase profits by lowering the quality of service.
-Quality issues can be addressed in regulation through the establishment and enforcement of quality standards that are supported by rigorous monitoring programmes.
-This approach further supports the use of price regulation.
+Quality issues can be addressed through the establishment and enforcement of quality standards that are supported by rigorous monitoring programmes.